 When to use long sleeve swimsuits

-Long-sleeved swimwear can be a great choice for water sports and other water-based activities such as snorkelling – they keep arms and shoulders covered, plus protect skin from sunlight.
+Long sleeve swimsuits are one of the best options for water sports and other water-based activities such as snorkelling – they keep arms and shoulders covered, plus protect skin from sunlight.
 They’re also the ideal option for swimming and splashing about in slightly colder waters, whether that’s a chilly sea dip (in the summer, British waters tend to range from a nippy 15 degrees C to a more balmy 20 degrees C) or playing abroad in an unheated outdoor pool.

 Indeed, experience teaches us that long-sleeved one-pieces are even the perfect product for when you’re ‘hanging around’ in normal-temperature indoor pools while keeping an eye on the kids.